mandober/rust-debrief/syntax/statements.md

 # Statements

-- A statement is a component of a block, which is a component of an outer expression or function.
+- statement is a component of a block, which is a component of an outer expression or function.
-- Rust has two kinds of statements:
+- two kinds of statements:
   1. declaration statement
   2. expression statement
 - Declaration statement introduces names into the enclosing statement block.